Pandoa/4dsPro/patchnotes.md

 This section contains the patch notes of the latest updates.

+### 1.0.25 - 1.0.26
+- Fixed a crash when loading an AppOpen ad on Android.
+- Fixed API 31+ dependency.

 ### 1.0.24
 - Added the following nodes to replace their usual equivalent:
     - `Read In-App Purchases (Android Updated API)`